Day Itinerary: 4 Best Wineries in Adelaide Hills, South Australia

-The Adelaide Hills, only a 20 min drive from South Australia’s capital, has been a darling wine region for a couple of years now.
-Lauded as the breeding ground for the natural wine movement, the ‘hipster winemakers’ are a collection of innovative, retro and alternative winemakers producing some of the most exciting and divisive wine in the country.
-They are also affectionately known as the “basket cases” given they tend to gather in the subregion known as the Basket Ranges.
+For quite some time now, Adelaide Hills has been renowned as one of South Australia’s favourite wine regions.
+Lauded as the breeding ground for the natural wine movement, the wineries here are a collection of innovative, retro and alternative winemakers producing some of the most exciting and divisive wine in Australia.

-The region is so diverse, and the reason is the climate and geography.
+Affectionately known as the “basket cases” given they tend to gather in the subregion known as the Basket Ranges; the Adelaide Hills region is so diverse thanks to its distinct climate and geography.
 The Adelaide Hills is one of the largest wine regions in Australia geographically, with a wide range of soils and altitudes.
 The region has many different ‘pockets’ or subregions within it, making it an ideal place to grow many styles of wine.
-Overall, when compared to its neighbours, the Barossa and McLaren Vale, it is distinctly cooler (temperature wise) and produces quite different wine styles.

-To me, there is no better place to start than one of the gems of the Adelaide Hills, Shaw + Smith, one of the most well-known and highly regarded vineyards of the region.
-Founded by cousins Michael Hill Smith and Martin Shaw in 1989, this vineyard makes wines which reflect the Hills cool climate such as Chardonnay, Pinot Noir and, most famously, their Sauvignon Blanc.
-Their Shiraz is also an outstanding example of the spicier Australian cool climate styles.
+Considered as one of the greatest gems of the Adelaide Hills is Shaw and Smith – a well-known and highly regarded vineyard in the region.
+Founded by cousins Michael Hill Smith and Martin Shaw in 1989, this vineyard makes wines which reflect the Hills’ cool climate such as chardonnay, pinot noir and, most famously, their sauvignon blanc.

-Not only are their wines delicious, but their winery/cellar door is a beautiful place to visit.
+One with their region, Shaw and Smith create bright and beautifully balanced wines which have become hugely popular.
+In fact, they are Australia’s biggest seller of sauvignon blanc.
+Not only are their wines delicious, but their winery and cellar door is a beautiful place to visit.
 You can sit back and enjoy the wine with an astute selection of cheese pairings.

 Michael and Martin have certainly done their time in the Hills and their dedication has gone a long way in placing the Adelaide Hills as a quality region in the minds of many Australians.

 After your feasting at The Lane, keep some energy for the afternoon.
-A leisurely ten-minute drive along Onkaparinga Valley Road will see you arrive at Wicks Estate, located just outside the village of Woodside.
+A leisurely 10-minute drive along Onkaparinga Valley Road will see you arrive at Wicks Estate Winery And Vineyards, located just outside the village of Woodside.
 A family owned and operated business, the Wicks family purchased the land for the vineyard in 1999.

 Your first impression is how clean and modern the winery looks.
 Two generations of the Wicks family run a very tight ship.
 They not only make their own collection of wines, but they also offer their skills to many of the smaller wineries to process and make their wines.

-I find their wines to be extremely fresh, bright and clean to the palate.
-Their Sauvignon Blanc sits very closely behind Shaw & Smith as Australia’s most popular Sauvignon Blanc, building on the regions reputation for being our answer to the Kiwi domination of this grape variety.
+Their wines are extremely fresh, bright and clean to the palate.
+And their sauvignon blanc sits up high with some of Australia’s most popular drops, building on the region’s reputation for being our answer to the Kiwi domination of this grape variety.

-The Wicks family have been quietly growing grapes for many years, and the reputation of the Adelaide Hills has been built on the back of families like the Wicks.
+The Wicks family have been quietly growing grapes for many years, and the reputation of the Adelaide Hills has been built on the back of families like the Wicks and their estate.

-I highly recommend you visit Nova Vita.
-Although the vineyards are located near the village of Gumeracha, the family make their wines in the Revenir Winery near Lenswood.
-They teamed up with another family to purchase the Nepenthe winery some six years ago.
+Although the vineyards are located near the village of Gumeracha, the Nova Vita family make their wines in the Revenir Winery near Lenswood.

 Mark Kozned and his family pride themselves on not just growing grapes and making wine, but also on being very committed to preserving their land.
 They apply environmentally sustainable farming and keep chemicals to a minimum to try and encourage the use of naturally occurring biological systems in the vineyard to control pests and diseases.

-Nova Vita offers up some of the best examples of Chardonnay and Shiraz the Hills have to offer.
+Nova Vita offers up some of the best examples of chardonnay and shiraz the Hills has to offer.
 Mark prides himself on showcasing the cooler elements of the northern parts of the region, which vary staggeringly to the wineries mentioned above.
-The Kozned family has a long tradition of growing grapes and making wines, dating back to before the Second World War in Southern Russia, oddly enough.
-This tradition and quality wine is carried on in the Hills through Mark and his drive and dedication.
+The Kozned family has a long tradition of growing grapes and making wines, dating back to before WWII in southern Russia, oddly enough.
+This tradition and quality wine is carried on in the Adelaide Hills through Mark and his drive and dedication.